 Experiments took place in Finland over the mid-summer (May/June) period.
 Webcam recordings were made of emergence patterns and frequency of surface foraging and mating under ambient conditions compared with an artificially-induced night.
 Results showed that ambient conditions reduced by half the surface activity of all dew worm compare to darkness, regardless of origin but Finnish worms were active for significantly longer periods than those from the USA or the UK.

 Overall, results showed that in boreal summer, the high level of night illumination strongly limits soil surface activity of dew-worms.
 This may have an impact on crop residue removal and other ecosystem services provided by this species.
 Some results also point to a degree of phenotypic flexibility (adaptation) in non-Finnish dew worms to a light response.

 The ERG has worked extensively with earthworm species from Britain and from numerous locations in temperate regions.
 Research has concentrated on the practical application of earthworms in areas such as soil restoration, organic waste management, bio-monitoring and eco-toxicology.
-Current overseas projects are linked with Finland, France, Ireland, Italy, Poland, Spain and the USA.
+Current overseas projects are linked with Austria, Finland, France, Ireland, Italy, Poland, Spain and the USA.

 ERG Members and Associates are engaged in research in the following areas:

 In collaboration with David Jones from the Natural History Museum (NHM) in London and OPAL (Open Air Laboratory) an earthworm identification guide has been produced by Chris Lowe (UCLan).
 This guide has been distributed free to the public in survey packs (n=50,000 packs) along with instructions on how to sample for earthworms.
 The information from these surveys is being collated by the NHM to enable a picture of earthworm distribution in England to be created.

 Involvement in public awareness activities relating to rapid biodiversity assessment in Britain e.g. Lancashire Bioblitz (June 2011)